 The project team structure is of great importance for the future digital product.
-Since with the help of specialists’ coordinated actions united into one project team, it turns out to form a productive pipeline and achieve all development goals.
+With the help of specialists’ coordinated actions united into one project team, it turns out to form a productive pipeline and achieve all development goals.

 What Should a Software Development Team Look Like?